ibm-cloud-docs/vpc/bs_snapshots_restore.md

 * Restoring from a **bootable** snapshot creates a boot volume that you can use to start a virtual server instance.
 The boot volume uses a general-purpose profile and is limited to 250 GB.

 * A new data volume that was created from **nonbootable** snapshot inherits its properties from the original volume, such as [profile](/docs/vpc?topic=vpc-block-storage-profiles), capacity, data, and metadata.
 If the source volume used [customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption), the volume inherits that encryption with the original customer root key (CRK).
-However, you can specify a larger volume size, different IOPS profile, and a different CRK if you prefer.
+However, you can specify a larger volume size, different profile, and a different CRK if you prefer.

 You can restore volumes from a manually created snapshot or from a snapshot that was created by a backup policy.
 This type of snapshot is called a backup.
 For more information, see [Restoring a volume from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).